Troy Polamalu: 2010

 After defeating the Baltimore Ravens and New York Jets, the Steelers went on to Super Bowl XLV to face the Green Bay Packers.
-He recorded three solo tackles in his third career Super Bowl appearance, but the Steelers were defeated by the Packers 31-25.
+He recorded three solo tackles in his third career Super Bowl appearance, but the Steelers were defeated by the Packers 31–25.
 He was ranked sixth by his peers on the NFL Top 100 Players of 2011.

 On January 31, 2011, Polamalu was named the AP Defensive Player of the Year after receiving 17 votes, beating out for the award fellow USC Trojan and Packers' linebacker Clay Matthews, who received 15 votes.
-He also won the NFL Alumni Player of the Year award.
-He won the award over Defensive Back of the Year by Aqib Talib of the Tampa Bay Buccaneers.
+He also won the NFL Alumni Player of the Year award over Defensive Back of the Year winner Aqib Talib of the Tampa Bay Buccaneers.

 2011

 On September 10, 2011, the Steelers signed Polamalu to a four-year, $36.4 million contract extension that included $10.55 million guaranteed.